-If you are under age 75, this will normally be paid free of UK tax; but there potentially is an upper limit on the amount you can be paid tax-free set by the tax rules.
+If you are under age 75, this will normally be paid tax-free in the UK; but there potentially is an upper limit on the amount you can be paid tax-free set by the tax rules.
 Any tax-free entitlement is subject to what is called your available 'lump sum and death benefit allowance' (see later question).

-Payment of a serious ill-health lump sum may impact on your future ability to take a PCLS an UFPLS from other pension rights, or if you die before age 75 limit the level of tax-free lump sums that can be paid on your death.
+Payment of a serious ill-health lump sum may impact on your future ability to take a PCLS or an UFPLS from other pension rights, or if you die before age 75, limit the level of tax-free lump sums that can be paid on your death.